-The adoptive parents may contact the responsible public agency and request that the child/youth be evaluated for continuation of benefits.
+The adoptive parents may ask the responsible public agency to evaluate the youth for continuation of benefits.

 8. Does California offer deferred adoption assistance agreements (agreements where initial monthly maintenance amount is $0 for children at risk of developing special needs later)?

 If the child is AAP eligible and does not require immediate benefits or the adoptive parents choose not to use the AAP benefits, the adoptive parent is encouraged to sign a deferred adoption assistance agreement.
-A deferred agreement retains the child’s eligibility for AAP benefits at a future time and qualifies the child for Medi-Cal benefits when needed.
+A deferred agreement retains the child’s eligibility for AAP benefits, including Medi-Cal, at a future time if the special needs develop.

 9. What Medicaid services are available in California?